 On Tuesday, February 26, at Colby College in Waterville, leaders from several women's human rights organizations will discuss the responses to war by Afghan women and by international women's organizations.
 Part of Colby's Women's Studies Colloquia, the symposium will be held at 7 p.m. in room 1 of the F.W.
 Olin Science Center.
 It is free of charge and open to the public.

-Sculptor and painter Brenda Garand will present a slide show talk about her art on Monday, April 30, at 4:30 p.m. in room 154 of Colby College's Bixler Art and Music Center on the Waterville campus.
-The event is open to the public and free of charge.
+On Tuesday, February 26, art historian Sharon Lorenzo will present a slide show lecture titled "The Work of José Clemente Orozco at Dartmouth College."
+The event will be held at 4:30 p.m. in room 154 of Bixler Art and Music Center.
+It is open to the public and free of charge.

 A lecture on the civil rights movement presented by political scholar and author Frederick C. Harris and titled "It Takes a Tragedy to Arouse Them!: Collective Memory and Collective Action During the Civil Rights Movement" will be presented at 4 p.m. on Thursday, February 14, in room 100 of the Lovejoy Building at Colby College in Waterville.
 The lecture is part of Colby's Black History Month programming.

 On Sunday, February 17, Colby College in Waterville will present "A Celebration of Children in Music and Literature."
 Performed by mezzo-soprano Elizabeth Erskine Patches and pianist Cheryl Tschanz, the concert will consist of music about children.

 "Another World is Possible: Cuba and Revolutionary Community Development" is the title of a panel discussion to be held at Colby College in Waterville on Thursday, February 21, at 4:30 p.m.
 Members of New York's La Abeja Obrera (Worker Bee) Community Construction Project will discuss the Cuban revolution, U.S.-Cuban relations and Cuba's classification as a terrorist state.